 What if I want fullness but I don’t want an implant (Auto-Augmentation)?

 All women want to look and feel their best.
-For some, that means wishing to have perky, fuller, rounder breasts.
-Dr. Friedlander offers an Auto-Augmentation for women who desire fullness without an implant.
-We see a loss of fullness or breast tissue above the nipple and areola over time, from pregnancy and nursing or from weight fluctuations.
+For some, that means wishing to have perkier, fuller, and rounder breasts.
+For women who desire fullness without an implant, Dr. Friedlander offers auto-augmentation.
+Over time, the breasts naturally lose fullness above the nipple and areola, which is usually because of pregnancy and nursing or from fluctuations in weight.
 The best way to restore this fullness is with a lift and implant.
-Women who do not want an implant, but who desire fullness, are candidates for Auto-Augmentation where the breast tissue below the nipple and areola is redistributed to restore some of the superior fullness.
+Women who do not want an implant, but who desire more fullness, are candidates for auto-augmentation where the breast tissue below the nipple and areola is redistributed to restore some of the superior fullness.
 Additional fullness can be achieved with fat transfers if desired.
 These procedures can help to restore your confidence and sexuality.

 Before and After Photo

 This patient was unhappy with the drooping of her breasts.
 We were able to restore fullness and improve her shape by performing an Auto Augmentation where her natural breast tissue was used to enhance her overall fullness.

 What are the incision options for a Breast Lift?

 A breast lift is considered when the nipple and areola have drifted down below the natural crease.
 Dr. Friedlander will review her technique during your consultation.
 She will discuss the variables, including the size and shape of your breasts, the location of the incisions, and the condition of your skin.

 There are several types of incisions that can be used for a Breast Lift.

 - Inverted T (Anchor)